 Max Caplan ’16 received the Hollander Prize in Music, established by Lawrence J. Hollander, dean of engineering emeritus.
 A double major in music and classics from Niskayuna, N.Y., Caplan performed Chopin’s Polonaise in A Major, Op.
 40, No. 1 (Military Polonaise).

-The convocation opened with remarks from William A. Finlay, College marshal and professor of theater and dance; David Henle ‘75, vice chairman of the Board of Trustees; Peter Bedford, John and Jane Wold Professor of Religious Studies and chair of the Faculty Executive Committee; and Ilan Levine ’16, Student Forum president.
+The convocation opened with remarks from William A. Finlay, College marshal and professor of theater and dance; David Henle ‘75, vice chair of the Board of Trustees; Peter Bedford, John and Jane Wold Professor of Religious Studies and chair of the Faculty Executive Committee; and Ilan Levine ’16, Student Forum president.